paulswail/serverless-email-scheduler/README.md

-# Serverless Task Scheduler
+# Serverless Email Scheduler
-Schedule future tasks from your app using AWS Lambda and SNS.
+Schedule future emails from your app using AWS Lambda and SNS.

 TODO: link to blog article.